ycpcs/cs320-spring2019/assign/assign02.md

 The project should be smaller in scope than your team project: the purpose is more to learn something new than to create a substantial software system.
-However, your project must be nontrivial: the system you create should do something interesting.
+However, your project must be non-trivial: the system you create should do something interesting.

 Proposal Format